AThygesen/02452_project1_repo/README.md

-# 02452_project1_repo
+# 02452_projecs_repo
- Project 1 in 02452 machine learning course on DTU
+This is a repo for the projects in 02452 course on Machine Learning at DTU